dokester/BayesicFitting/README.md

 ## What's new in versions 2.4.4
-   * Moved BayesicFitting/BayesicFitting/documentation tp BayesicFitting/docs
+   * Moved BayesicFitting/BayesicFitting/documentation to BayesicFitting/docs
    * Added a references.md file which collects (external) references.
    * Updated the docs files.
+   * Handling of weight in accordance with the definition in the Glossary.
+   * Add keyword tail= to formatter to display last items of an array.

 ## Content